Journaling for Leaders Young and Old

 I journal every single day, as do most of my clients and many of the people close to me.
 As a business owner, journaling gives me an outlet to release my frustrations, brainstorm solutions and set myself up for success.

 A friend of mine has been journaling since she was 12 years old.
 Recently, her son has been struggling with school, so she bought him a journal.
-Here’s her story:
+Here’s what happened:

 My 9-year-old son is bright, well-liked and has a large group of friends.
 He also has a flair for the dramatic.
 Any time he gets a cut or a scrape, it becomes a mortal flesh wound in need of an Ace bandage and ice.